Skip to content

 Pixel Motion Diffusion Is What We Need for Robot Control

-Conference: CVPR 2026 arXiv: 2509.22652 Code: Available Area: Image Generation Keywords: Pixel motion diffusion, robot control, vision-language-action, optical flow representation, hierarchical diffusion policy
+Keywords: Pixel motion diffusion, robot control, Vision-Language-Action, optical flow representation, hierarchical diffusion policy

 TL;DR

-DAWN proposes a two-stage fully diffusion-based framework — a Motion Director that generates dense pixel motion fields as interpretable intermediate representations, and an Action Expert that converts these fields into executable robot action sequences — achieving SOTA on CALVIN (Avg Len 4.00), MetaWorld (Overall 65.4%), and real-world benchmarks, with substantially smaller model capacity and training data than competing methods.
+DAWN proposes a two-stage full diffusion framework: the Motion Director generates dense pixel motion fields as an interpretable intermediate representation, and the Action Expert transforms these into executable robot action sequences.
+It achieves SOTA on CALVIN (Avg Len 4.00), MetaWorld (Overall 65.4%), and real-world tasks, with model capacity and training data requirements significantly lower than competing methods.

 Background & Motivation

-Background: Vision-Language-Action (VLA) models leverage large-scale web data to achieve broad generalization, yet remain limited in motion perception and spatial reasoning.
-Existing motion-guided approaches follow two lines: (1) sparse pixel trajectories (General Flow, FLIP, Track2Act, etc.) that extract motion cues from keypoints or sparse points; (2) future RGB frame prediction (SuSIE, UniPi, VPP, etc.) that uses video diffusion models to generate future observations and then derive actions.
+Background: Vision-Language-Action (VLA) models achieve broad generalization through training on large-scale web data but remain limited in motion perception and spatial reasoning.
+Current motion-guided schemes follow two paths: (1) Sparse pixel trajectories (General Flow, FLIP, Track2Act, etc.) obtain motion cues from keypoint or sparse point tracking; (2) Future RGB frame prediction (SuSIE, UniPi, VPP, etc.) utilizes video diffusion models to generate future observations and then derive actions.

-Limitations of Prior Work: - Insufficient information from sparse trajectories: Tracking only a small number of keypoints fails to describe full-scene motion, losing critical spatial information in complex manipulation tasks. - High cost of RGB frame prediction: Generating complete video frames in high-dimensional RGB space is computationally expensive and lacks explicit motion structure. - Indirect extraction introduces complexity: Gen2Act first generates video and then tracks pixels to extract motion, introducing unnecessary indirection and error accumulation.
+Core Problem: - Insufficient Sparse Trajectory Information: Tracking only a few keypoints fails to provide a full-scene motion description, losing critical spatial information during complex manipulations. - High Computational Overhead for RGB Frame Prediction: Generating complete video frames in high-dimensional RGB space is computationally expensive and lacks explicit motion structure. - Complexity in Indirect Extraction: Gen2Act generates video first and then tracks pixels to extract motion, introducing unnecessary indirect layers and error accumulation.

-Key Challenge: Rather than generating complete RGB frames and indirectly extracting motion, directly predicting dense pixel motion preserves full-scene motion information while greatly reducing generation complexity — pixel motion fields are structurally simpler and more learnable than RGB frames.
+Key Insight: Instead of generating full frames in RGB space and indirectly extracting motion, it is more effective to directly predict dense pixel motion.
+This preserves full-scene motion information while significantly reducing generation complexity, as pixel motion fields have simpler structures than RGB frames and are more suitable for learning.

-Goal: DAWN (Diffusion is All We Need) — a two-stage pipeline in which both stages use diffusion models: a Motion Director predicts dense pixel motion fields in latent space, and an Action Expert converts these fields into action sequences, forming a fully trainable, end-to-end, interpretable control pipeline.
+Goal: DAWN (Diffusion is All We Need) — both stages employ diffusion models: the Motion Director predicts dense pixel motion fields in latent space, and the Action Expert converts the motion fields into action sequences, forming a fully trainable, end-to-end, and interpretable control pipeline.

 Method